cityofaustin/projects/_projects/austin-digital-services-discovery/about/teams-and-friends.md

 [Outreach is fundamental to our approach.](http://projects.austintexas.io/projects/austin-digital-services-discovery/about/our-approach/#part-of-a-larger-movement) We couldn’t do what we’re doing without the advice and support of our civic tech friends.

 * [Boston.gov - Department of Innovation and Technology](https://www.boston.gov/departments/innovation-and-technology)
-    * Joshua Gee, Product Manager, né PDF Killer
+    * Rachel Braun, Product Manager, Digital Team
     * Matthew Crist, Lead Developer
     * Reilly Zlab, Interim Chief Digital Officer